alexKleider/phInfo/README.md

 ## The Process

-The process is divided up into the following steps, the first three and the forth of which are specific to the `Raspberry Pi`:
+The process is divided up into the following steps, the first three and the fifth of which are specific to the `Raspberry Pi`:

     * Raspberry Pi Acquisition
     * SD Card Preparation